bryanhannes/bryanhannes.github.io/_posts/2023-01-12-typesafe-view-models-with-rxjs-and-angular.markdown

 ```

 From the example, we can see
-- that the `vm<T>()` function takes in an object with the same property keys as `PageViewModel`.
+- that the `vm()` function takes in an object with the same property keys as `PageViewModel`.
 If we add a property that is not in `PageViewModel` we get a compilation error.
 That is the typesafe view model we are talking about.
 - that the value object has 2 properties
   - `observable` should be of type `Observable<K>` where `K` is of the same type as the corresponding property in the `PageViewModel`
   - `initialValue` should be of the same type as the corresponding property in the `PageViewModel`